Miebakagh, a trained historian and computer geek, is interested in alternative medicine. A health enthusiast, fond of food and nutrition.

 Herbs and spices are as old as mankind and even older.
 They’re food for man and a complement to any food servings.

-Nowadays, they’re used to flavoured or garnished foods-meat, fish, tea, salad greens, porridges, soups, stews, and even more.
+Nowadays, they’re used to flavored or garnished foods-meat, fish, tea, salad greens, porridges, soups, stews, and even more.

-Herbs and spices when used in a safe combination enhance health.
-And when sicknesses and diseases strike, provides a remedy for healing.
+Herbs and spices when used in a safe combination enhance good health.
+And, when sicknesses and diseases strike, provides a remedy for healing.

 In this article, I’ll show you that using natural organic spices and herbs benefits heart health.
-In our daily diets and can significantly prevent many diseases of the heart.
+Our daily use of herbs and spices can significantly prevent many diseases of the heart.

 - Herbs and spices and their uses as foods.